-You’ve added a new puppy to your home and family.
+Congratulations!You’ve added a new puppy to your home and family.
 What a wonderful feeling and what a great adventure you’re in for!

-That adventure can be that much better – both for you and for your pup – if you take some simple steps and invest the time necessary.
+That adventure can be that much better – both for you and your pup – if you take some simple steps and invest the time necessary.

-The Many Benefits Of Puppy Socialization
+The Many Benefits of Puppy Socialization and Exposure Training

 - It will make your own life easier.